mshakour/mshakour/README.md

 ### 💼  Things that I'm currently working on:
 * Learning advanced Machine Learning algorithms
-* Learning fundamentals of computer vision.
-* Looking forward to work on my first ML/AI job.
+* Implementing ML techniques in architecture

 ----

-Last Edited on: 30/5/2022
+Last Edited on: 22/10/2022